ksator/junos-automation-with-ansible/junos_command/readme.md

 Module: junos_command
 Executes commands (cli or rpc) on Junos devices and return the results to the Ansible playbook.
-In addition, you can specify how to evaluate the output (with the optional argument waitfor)
+This module includes an optional argument that cause the module to wait for a specific condition.
 Documentation: http://docs.ansible.com/ansible/junos_command_module.html
 source code: https://github.com/ansible/ansible-modules-core/tree/devel/network/junos
 Installation: this is a core module.
 It ships with ansible itself